DefGuard/docs/features/external-openid-providers/README.md

 ### Directory synchronization

-{% hint style="info" %}
-This feature is available only in Defguard v1.2.0 and above
-{% endhint %}

 Defguard supports synchronizing users' and groups' states based on the state of the external provider directory.
 The following things can be synchronized:

 * **User Groups**: Automatically create and assign user groups in Defguard to reflect them in Google Workspace.